MicrosoftDocs/entra-docs/docs/identity/authentication/concept-sspr-policy.md

        ```

    > [!WARNING]
-   > Passwords set to `-PasswordPolicies DisablePasswordExpiration` still age based on the `pwdLastSet` attribute.
-Based on the `pwdLastSet` attribute, if you change the expiration to `-PasswordPolicies None`, all passwords that have a `pwdLastSet` older than 90 days require the user to change them the next time they sign in.
+   > Passwords set to `-PasswordPolicies DisablePasswordExpiration` still age based on the `LastPasswordChangeDateTime` attribute.
+Based on the `LastPasswordChangeDateTime` attribute, if you change the expiration to `-PasswordPolicies None`, all passwords that have a `LastPasswordChangeDateTime` older than 90 days require the user to change them the next time they sign in.
 This change can affect a large number of users.

 ## Next steps